EmeraldKingg/Personal-Portfolio-FreeCodeCamp/README.md

 ## 💭 Story Behind It

 This was one of my favorite FreeCodeCamp projects.
-I wanted it to represent my journey — from learning basic HTML and CSS to building something that feels uniquely *me*.
+I wanted it to represent my journey, from learning basic HTML and CSS to building something that feels uniquely *me*.
 It’s not just a project; it’s a reminder of how far I’ve come in tech and where I’m headed next.

 ---